 PALNI has used some PALNI staff Research and Development funds to purchase two Prize Wheels that can be borrowed by PALNI schools.
-One has a permanent location with Eric Bradley at Goshen and one has a permanent location with Ruth Szpunar at DePauw.
+One has a permanent location with Eric Bradley at Goshen and one has a permanent location with Carly at Butler.

 We envision these being used in workshops, open houses, and for general fun at events, including PALNI events.